dimitardanailov/polymer-d3-drawing-system/README.md

 # polymer-d3-drawing-system
-Polymer is using d3 and polymer to draw circle and line
+Project is using d3 and polymer to draw circle and line